pixelrootsofty/Scratch-Project/README.md

 - Press <b>Spacebar</b> to shoot.
 - Destroy bombs before they reach the ground.
-- Game ends when a bomb hits the Earth.
+- Game ends when a bullet hits a Bomb.

 ---